-1. We encourage the Washington State Department of Agriculture (WSDA) and United States Department of Agriculture (USDA) to educate

-- beekeepers about protecting hives from mites.
+- 1. We encourage the Washington State Department of Agriculture (WSDA) and United States Department of Agriculture (USDA) to educate beekeepers about protecting hives from mites.
 (2022) - 2.
 We support a program to educate beekeepers about the requirement to ask landowner permission before placing bees and to require beekeepers to make hive location information available to pesticide applicators to protect hives.
 (2021) - 3.
 We support legislation to reactivate the bee inspection program which was eliminated in the 1980's.

-(2016) - 4.
-We support funding for honeybee research, especially the programs at Washington State University (WSU) and University of California-Davis.
-(2009) - 5.
-We encourage the WSDA Pollinator Task Force to stay focused on its original mission of supporting healthy populations of pollinators and their habitat.
-(2020) - 6.
-We believe that pure honey should be defined as material produced by honeybees.
+6. We believe that pure honey should be defined as material produced by honeybees.
 (2019)